equinor/configsuite-tui/docs/source/user_guide/usage.rst

 **Positional Arguments**

-config - Path to configuration file (Optional)
+config - Path to the configuration file (Optional)

 A configuration file can be provided for the TUI to load on startup.
 A schema has to be specified if a configuration is provided, unless the configuration